-Leaders in the field of bonding and sealant technology, we deliver intelligent solutions for our clients.
+Leaders in the field of adhesive bonding and sealant technology, we deliver intelligent solutions for our clients.

 The Formoa® range is the development of truly primerless adhesive and sealant technology for all industries.
 It’s reduced manufacturing costs, work in progress and total life cost.
 Our Formoa range can also be matched to any colour.